MISP/misp-book/sharing/README.md

 ### Community

 A community is composed of the local organisations on a MISP server and the remote organisations connected by the sync users.
-For more information on the concept of community, refer to an [article on MISP information sharing following ISO/IEC 27010](https://github.com/MISP/misp-compliance/blob/master/ISO_IEC_27010/misp-sharing-information-following-ISO-IEC-27010.md), explaining the concept of community.
+For more information on the concept of community, refer to an [article on MISP information sharing following ISO/IEC 27010](https://github.com/MISP/misp-compliance/blob/master/ISO_IEC_27010/misp-sharing-information-following-ISO-IEC-27010.md#suitable-data-model), explaining the concept of community.

 Specifically, communities are not reversible.
-Taking the example of <a href="misp-server-sync">the above figure</a>, illustrating the synchronisation between two MISP servers, OrgB.ServerB is part of the MISP ServerA community but OrgB.ServerA is not part of MISP ServerB community.
+Taking the example of <a href="#misp-server-sync">the above figure</a>, illustrating the synchronisation between two MISP servers, OrgB.ServerB is part of the MISP ServerA community but OrgB.ServerA is not part of MISP ServerB community.

 ### Distribution mechanisms